Juniper/libxo/doc/options.rst

   my-app --libxo=warn,pretty arg1
   my-app --libxo:WP arg1

+Options can transition from word-style to brief by using a comma after the brief options, e.g. `--libxo:XPW,keys`.

 Programs using libxo are expecting to call the xo_parse_args function to parse these arguments.
 See :ref:`xo_parse_args` for details.